Spinach Onion Braid

 Instructions

-- In the bowl of a stand mixer fitted with dough hook, combine water, sugar, and yeast.
+- In the bowl of a stand mixer fitted with the dough hook, combine water, sugar, and yeast.

 - Add the 2 tablespoons of oil, then the flours and salt.
-Knead dough on low speed 10 minutes (may also knead by hand).
+Knead dough on low speed for 10 minutes (may also knead by hand).

 - Make filling.
 Saute onion in 1 tablespoon olive oil till soft.
 Let cool.

-- Mix spinach, ricotta, mozzarella, Parmesan, egg, oregano and salt till thoroughly mixed.
+- Mix spinach, ricotta, mozzarella, Parmesan, egg, oregano, and salt till thoroughly mixed.

-- Roll dough into an 18 x 10-inch rectangle on a lightly floured surface.
-Spread the filling down the center of the dough (going the long way) leaving 3+ inches of dough on each side of the filling and an inch of space on each end.
+- Spread the filling down the center of the dough (going the long way) leaving 3+ inches of dough on each side of the filling and an inch of space on each end.

 - Cover with plastic wrap and let rise another hour in a warm place.
-Preheat oven to 350º

-- Whisk together egg and water and brush over loaf.
-Bake for 30-40 minutes till crust is golden brown.
+- Bake for 30-40 minutes till the crust is golden brown.
 Cool slightly before slicing and serving.

 Nutrition Information: